thefrontside/microstates/README.md

 //> The Homer
 ```

-The state from composed microstates is also available on the parent object.
+The state from sub microstates is also available on the parent object.

 ```js
 theHomerCar.state